-- To impart knowledge on working capital financing. - To explain techniques of managing various components of current assets. - To explain the concepts of leasing and hire purchase as tools of financing. - To familiarize students with the mechanism of debt securitization. - To illustrate appropriate tools for corporate performance appraisal.
+- To communicate upon working capital financing. - To aid them in managing current assets - To compare various sources of long term financing. - To familiarize with the mechanism of debt securitization. - To use appropriate tools for corporate performance appraisal. - To educate on the recent trends in corporate finance